|Learn about the Strategic Prevention Framework model for preventing substance use and addressing other community issues.

 - Consideration of resources.
 Many team members might not have thought about figuring the cost of a prevention program into their plans, or that program resources include not only funding, but also volunteer time, community knowledge about the issue, community and media support, local expertise (from professionals, organizations, and institutions), and the willingness of local officials and the community to change bylaws and policy to favor prevention.

 - Evidence-based programs.
 What constitutes an evidence-based program, how to sort out those that can be reproduced from those that are specific to the situations in which they operate, and how to tinker with such programs to make them more appropriate for a particular community.

 - Analyze local risk and protective factors.
-CSAP recommends hiring a consultant – The KU Work Group or a similar organization – to work with the community on this step, but the reality is that many organizations or communities won’t have the resources for that.
+CSAP recommends hiring a consultant – The KU Center for Community Health and Development or a similar organization – to work with the community on this step, but the reality is that many organizations or communities won’t have the resources for that.
 Help may be available from a local college or university, or from one or more local organizations or individuals.
 At least some risk and protective factors may also have been identified in the course of the community assessment, and in evaluating community readiness.

 Protective factors for CTC reside in individual characteristics, in bonding (with family, particularly, but also with mentors and other significant adults), and in the healthy beliefs and clear standards imposed on adolescents by families and the community.

 Developmental assets (similar to protective factors) for children and adolescents can also be divided into external and internal.

 External assets are further divided into four categories:

 - Support.
 People significant to the adolescent encourage, help, and respect her.